PLEASE JOIN THE LIBRARY GOOGLE CLASSROOM FOR ALL DATABASE PASSWORDS: 24yg7tg

 Insight into conflicts and their causes, impact, and perception on a global scale.

-You can create your own account byl by selecting the Register link in the right hand corner.
-Use your school ID number for your username.
-Remember to answer the CAPTCHA questions.
+You can create your own account by by selecting the Register link in the right hand corner.
+Select Register with Google and use your school google account.

 It is very important to use the ADVANCED SEARCH in JSTOR.